Northern Lights in Inverness: our top tips

 Here are some tips for our guests who are eager to see the Northern Lights during their stay:

-Be prepared…
+Be prepared

-Check the Aurora Forecast: The first step to see Aurora Borealis is to check the forecast.
+Check the Aurora Forecast: The first step to seeing Aurora Borealis is to check the forecast.
 Websites such as AuroraWatch UK and SpaceWeatherLive provide real-time updates on the Aurora Borealis activity.
 Before setting out to see the Northern Lights, make sure the weather forecast is favourable for Inverness with a clear night sky!

-Dress for the Weather: Inverness can get quite chilly, especially during the winter months when the Aurora Borealis is most visible.
+Dress for the weather: Inverness can get quite chilly, especially during the winter months when the Aurora Borealis is most visible.
 Dressing warmly is essential, as you may be outside for an extended period.
 Wearing layers, hats, gloves, and warm boots is advisable.
 Fear not, return from your excursion and warm up with a dram in our Whisky Bar.

 Let the moment live on

-Capture the Moment: Don’t forget to bring a camera to capture the moment.
+Capture the moment: Don’t forget to bring a camera to capture the moment.
 Often the most colourful Northern Lights are not best viewed by the naked eye.
-To get the best possible photos of Aurora Borealis, use a tripod, a remote shutter release, and a fast lens with a low aperture.
+To get the best possible photos of Aurora Borealis, use a tripod, a remote shutter release and a fast lens with a low aperture.
 Or, let your smartphone do all the work with its automatic long shutter!

 Seeing the Aurora Borealis in Inverness is a once-in-a-lifetime experience that should not be missed.
 By following these tips, you’ll be well on your way to witnessing this awe-inspiring natural wonder!